madcodemonkey/CsvConverter/docs/ClassToCsv/TypeConverters/TypeConverters-Default.md

 - You can add and remove converters using AddConverter and RemoveConverter.
 - These converters are type specific and will be called for a given type when a custom converter is NOT specified.
 - You could add a type converter for non-privitive types (Class properties, arrays, etc.).
 For example, if you want it to handle typeof(int[]), you could add a new converter to handle it.
-- There are some settings for booleans  that you can update as well.
+- There are some settings for booleans that you can update as well which specify how you would like it written (T, F, True, False, Yes, No, etc.).

 ## Default type converters
 If you do NOT specify a type converter for a property, one of these default converters will used: